sstradling/RoughSwiftUI/README.md

 - [x] Test coverage
 - [x] Immutable and type safe data structure
 - [x] SVG path scaling and alignment
+- [x] Animated strokes and fills with configurable variations
 - [ ] SVG elliptical arc

 There are [Example](https://github.com/onmyway133/RoughSwift/tree/master/Example) project where you can explore further.